Shrinks99/menumaker/README.md

 ### Contributing

 PRs welcome!
-I am by no means a Python wizard and I appreciate anyone who wishes to contribute!
+I am by no means a Python expert and I appreciate anyone who wishes to contribute!
 This has been tested on Windows and MacOS with Nuke 12 and while I see no reason why it shouldn't work on Linux I haven't been able to give it a shot over there yet.
 Let me know if it works for you!